ps2/rileylink/Readme.md

 ### App

-To send data to the cloud, the GlucoseLink app (not released yet; working on NightScout integration) runs on your iOS devices and talks to the RileyLink over bluetooth.

-If you are interested in taking a look at using the RileyLink with your own app, check out [gatt.xml](firmware/ble113/gatt.xml)
+The RileyLink iOS app connects to a RileyLink device via Bluetooth Low Energy, sends data to a Nightscout instance via the REST API, and shows the Nightscout display in a webview.

 ### License